mrguen/SpareAlim/readme.md

 # SpareAlim #
 ## An hybrid power supply, Arduino compatible, using spare parts left available during this shelter in place time. ##
-Coronalim is a poject to build the best lab power supply possible using the spare parts while being ìsheltered in placeî, thanks to her majesty Coronavirus.
+SpareAlim is a poject to build the best lab power supply possible using the spare parts while being ‚Äúsheltered in place‚Äù, thanks to her majesty Coronavirus.

 ## "Base brick" ##
 I stored for quite a long time a nice LF ferrite transformer.